deltachat/deltachat-pages/en/spec.md

     --==break==
     Content-Type: image/jpeg
     Content-Disposition: attachment; filename="image.jpg"

     /9j/4AAQSkZJRgABAQAAAQABAAD/2wBDAAYEBQYFBAYGBQYHBw ...
     --==break==--

 The image format SHOULD be image/jpeg or image/png.
-To save data, if is RECOMMENDED to add a `Chat-Group-Image` only on image changes.
+To save data, it is RECOMMENDED to add a `Chat-Group-Image` only on image changes.

 # Set profile image

-A user MAY have a profile-image that MAY be spreaded to his contacts.
+A user MAY have a profile-image that MAY be spread to his contacts.
 To change or set the profile-image, the messenger MUST attach an image file to a message and MUST add the header `Chat-Profile-Image` with the value set to the image name.

 To remove the profile-image, the messenger MUST add the header `Chat-Profile-Image: 0`.

-To spread the image, the messanger MAY send the profile image together with the next mail to a given contact (to do this only once, the messange has to keep a `profile_image_update_state` somewhere).
+To spread the image, the messenger MAY send the profile image together with the next mail to a given contact (to do this only once, the messenger has to keep a `profile_image_update_state` somewhere).
 Alternatively, the messenger MAY send an explicit mail for each profile-image change to all contacts using a compatible messenger.
 The messenger SHOULD NOT send an explicit mail to normal MUAs.